brettz9/atyourcommand/README.md

 1. i18n-ize
 1. Create icons, etc.
 1. Might allow selection of submenus, separators, etc.
+1. Any other command line necessities (besides quoted string escaping)?
 1. As per AppLauncher feature request, allow shortcuts on the toolbar; also modify to work with main menu, app-bar, or key command as well
 1. Option to have context menu items, based on the substitutions used (or